Work & Grading

 Graduate credit

-Students taking this course for graduate credit will be required to complete an additional feature on the third and final project of the semester.
-Details will be provided when Project 3 is released.
+Students taking this course for graduate credit will be required to complete an additional component (automated testing) in the final project of the semester.
+This component will be worth 10% of graduate student’s final project score.

 Grading weights